-High school is a safe place.
+A high school is a safe place.
 Everything is laid out before you and teachers look out for you.
 School can be a second home for many people.
 But this inevitably must come to an end.
 Leaving school must be seen as a positive, new beginning.
 This is how I coped with leaving school.

-How do I cope with leaving school?
 In order to achieve the best possible outcome try to put the following into motion:

 - Focus on final exams

 - Have a plan